September 7th 2021 – Day 7

 I started early the next morning.
 The sun hadn’t risen and I had a cafe con leche before leaving Sahagún.
 I noticed some fantastic artwork on the way out of Sahagún and took a moment to appreciate it.
 The walk from Sahagún to El Burgo Ranero is on a senda again.
 You have, of course, the option to walk the Roman road via Calzadilla de los Hermanillos and join the Camino Francés in Mansilla de las Mulas.

 I walked alone, admiring the sunrise behind me.
 I caught up with a Dutch pilgrim called Melanie who was trying to figure out the correct way to Bercianos.
 It is a little tricky here and you need to watch the road but once you see the arrow directing you to Bercianos, there are no problems.
 The road also got much quieter which allowed me to walk on the road and away from the senda.
-Melanie is walking the Camino and her husband is joining her in a camper van.
+Melanie is walking the Camino and her husband is joining her in their camper van.
 Each evening, they would meet at a pre-determined destination.
 I thought that is handy not to be relying on accommodation.
 We walked to Bercianos de Real Camino for a cafe con leche and a snack.

 The hospitalero kindly did so, so I waited for my taxi to arrive.
 I had a chat with Scott from the UK who was staying in Dominico Laffi.
 He told me about a community that resides a little off the Camino Francés close to Villafranca del Bierzo and he was eager to visit them.
 I had not heard of this place before so I was lapping it up.
 It seems this community are entirely self sufficient and welcomes pilgrims.
 All they request in return is that the pilgrim assist in the work in the community.
 At this stage, my taxi arrives and I say goodbye to Linda and Scott.